gdwnldsKSC/WinQEMU/ReadMe.md

 For a working debug environment, add to D:\Images\ (currently hard coded) vgabios-cirrus.bin, small.ffs, and bios.bin for a minimal x86 emulated system during debugging.
 This path can be modified in project WinQemu\qemu\inc\config-host.h

+Add '-net none -cpu coreduo -m 480 -M pc -vga std -sdl -hda D:\Images\small.ffs'  to the command arguments part of the WinQemuTest project to reproduce the 'test' environment

 ############

 Folder TESTFILES contains working bios image and 'small' BSD disk with not much on it